JJ/hoborg/text/text.md

 these gringas really don't know how to mix with the crowd.
 She was so white and blond and she put a white dress on top of that just so that she could be made out even by night and with closed eyes.

+We got her to the ringmaster, and as a payment we got to see her naked while she was checked for the nudist colony.
+That was the only act she could do on short notice, because there's nothing much that needs to be done, just be naked.
+Pretty girls usually started at the circus that way before they learned something and graduated to the revues or jig shows if they were whites, or even real circus acts if they were good at it, and they got assigned from the government.

+But no government job was needed to stand naked and pout, which she seemed to be good enough at.
+Not a great body, even for a paleface.
+Too whitey, cute pair of boobs, those pink nipples could win her a good pouch of pesos, and flat booty, but hey, she was white, what could you expect.
+And she had a bushy crotch that extended almost up to her belly button.
+Nudist colony girls had it shaved, but there was going to be no time today, the sideshows were about to begin.

+Vince, the ringmaster and me just left her there while we talked among us as if we were examining a horse.
+She started to cover herself and we knew it was time to hire or kick her off, because if we let it linger for too long she could change her mind.

+Yes, I knew all that by that time.
+You learn fast in the circus and you learn a lot of trades, but the first thing you learn is people, what they do and what you can do to them.
+That includes girls.

+So of course she was hired for the day.
+Vince and me led her to the carriage that was shared by the nudist colony girls that came with the circus, another day hire was also there and she was getting explained how to pose and what to do and advice on how to avoid farting and things like that.
+We couldn't stay, of course, the mistress shooed us away.
+I understand that, we men could be there the whole day and do no work.
+Except maybe touching ourselves.
+Please, Gummy, you've already done it today once, can't you please stop?

+* write and revise *

 Clown act
 -------------